6 tips for expats buying a house in Spain

 One of the biggest differences when buying a house in Spain is that you have to pay a deposit once your offer has been accepted by the seller.
 This can be anywhere between 10-20% of the property price and is non-refundable if you don’t not complete in the contracted time-frame.
 One thing to be aware of is that you can only arrange your mortgage once you have made an offer on a property – so if for some reason you cannot get a mortgage and have to pull out of the sale, you’ll lose your deposit.

-If you are planning on buying a house in Spain, we hope that these points will help you to avoid coming across some unexpected surprises or losing money!
+If you are planning on buying property in Spain, we hope that these points will help you to avoid coming across some unexpected surprises or losing money.

 Happy house hunting!